- Search Graduate Jobs

-- Use an apostrophe for possessives (the company’s products), not for plurals (the companies).
-But remember the possessive ‘its’ does not have an apostrophe.
+- Use an apostrophe for possessives (the company’s products), not for plurals (the companies), but remember the possessive ‘its’ does not have an apostrophe.

 - Avoid using capital letters – this includes university, government, graduate program and job titles.
-Unless its the name of a person or organisation. you don’t usually need a capital letter in the middle of a sentence.
+Unless it's the name of a person or organisation, you don’t usually need a capital letter in the middle of a sentence.

-- Organize (and similar) is the American spelling: The Australian version is organise.
+- Organize (and similar) is the American spelling.
+The Australian version is 'organise'.

 - And finally, don’t rely solely on your spellchecker.
 Ever.